ejbaran/docs-1/docs/build-apps/connect.md

-# Check node status and network version
+# Check node status

-Call the _status_ and _version_ methods from the algod client to check the details of your connection.
+Call the _status_ method from the algod client to check the details of your connection.
 This information is also available through equivalent REST API calls and `goal` commands.

 ```javascript tab="JavaScript"
 ...